Japan–Trinidad and Tobago relations

-Japan and the Republic of Trinidad and Tobago have had established diplomatic relations since May 1964, two years after the isles had attained their independence in 1962.
+Japan and Trinidad and Tobago established diplomatic relations since May 1964, two years after the isles had attained their independence in 1962.
+Trinidad and Tobago has a non resident ambassador in New Delhi.
+Japan has an embassy in Port of Spain.

 History

-Relations between Japan and Trinidad and Tobago have been strengthened over the years by many visits.
 Eric Williams, former Prime Minister of the Republic of Trinidad and Tobago, made official visits to Japan in 1974 and 1975.

-The Embassy of Japan at Port of Spain was opened in 1979.

 In 2014, Prime Minister Shinzo Abe of Japan paid a visit to Trinidad and Tobago as part of his wider visit to CARICOM nations.

 On July 27, the Prime Minister held a bilateral meeting with The Hon.
 Kamla Persad-Bissessar, Prime Minister of the Republic of Trinidad and Tobago.
 This was the first-ever visit to the Republic of Trinidad and Tobago by a Japanese Prime Minister.
 Abe stated that it was his honor to make the first-ever visit to the Caribbean region by a Japanese Prime Minister during the 50th anniversary of the establishment of diplomatic relations between Japan and Trinidad and Tobago.
 Prime Minister Abe also expressed his intention to deepen friendly relations through various exchanges.
 Prime Minister Persad-Bissessar welcomed the visit by Prime Minister Abe and Japanese business leaders.
 The two leaders shared views that they would further develop the bilateral relationship, marking the visit as a new page in the history of both countries.
 Prime Minister Abe offered his belief that assistance from a perspective other than those based on per-capita income would be important in light of the fact that “vulnerability particular to small island states” created greater economic structural problems than per-capita income would suggest, and stated that Japan would conduct field surveys for future cooperation.
 Prime Minister Persad-Bissessar offered to fully discuss the issue in the Japan-CARICOM Summit Meeting scheduled for the next day.

-The Japan Maritime Self Defense Forces made a call on a port of Trinidad and Tobago prior to Prime Minister Abe's visit to commemorate the 50th anniversary of bilateral relations and cooperation between the two countries' navies.
+The Japan Maritime Self-Defense Force made a call on a port of Trinidad and Tobago prior to Prime Minister Abe's visit to commemorate the 50th anniversary of bilateral relations and cooperation between the two countries' navies.